Amaia-CARDIEL/3m201_groupe8/README.md

 ### Basic MNIST classification

-This repository contains the undergraduate project, my team and I did to classify MNIST images (Spring 2021).
+This repository contains the undergraduate research project, my team and I did to classify MNIST images in Spring 2021.
 The involved team members were: Aya Bouzidi, Camille Grimal, Elysé Rasoloarivony and myself.

 We explored three Machine Learning algorithms to perform MNIST classification: